khalilhenoud/library/library/notes.md

 they are responsible for the instance internal initialization (whether that contains memory allocation or not is of no relevance). the logic for cleanup is similar.

+IMPORTANT:
+I suspect we will need *_allocate *_deallocate variants to support deserializing in an agnostic way (the guid is mapped to _allocate which can be used to instantiate an object).